 The Interstate Compact on the Placement of Children (ICPC) is an agreement among all 50 states, the District of Columbia and the Virgin Islands, that coordinates the transfer of children across state lines for the purposes of adoption, foster care, and medical treatment.
 The ICPC establishes uniform legal and administrative procedures governing the interstate placement of children.

 Working with an ICPC case can be a frustrating experience.
 There are a number of problems with the way the Compact is operating in most states.
 There can be delays of over six months for completing the process.
 Such delays are usually a result of inadequate resources allocated to these cases and a lack of priority assigned to them.
 Some state social service systems do not even accept requests for out-of-state placements because of a lack of staff to oversee the placements.
 Other problems can occur because of confusion on the part of judges and social workers as to which cases fall under the requirements of the Compact.
 Unfortunately, courts in various states have ruled differently so there is no clear consensus.

 Judges have created a variety of ways to bypass the Interstate Compact process due to the lasting damage that long delays can cause to children in placement.
 One method has been for judges to ask CASA programs to do "informal home studies."
-It is important to note that Arizona CASA volunteers are not trained on how to do home studies.
 Programs that step around the Compact assume a tremendous liability if anything bad should happen.
 A CASA program as well as the individual volunteer can be found negligent if important information is not discovered and the child is injured in the placement.
-The National CASA Association and the CASA of Arizona program do not recommend that volunteers take on this type of role.
+For this reason the National CASA Association and the CASA of Arizona program do not permit their volunteers to do home studies.